Todd McClay: A Pioneer in New Zealand's Dairy and Trade Sectors

 Current Place of Work

-Todd McClay operates within the New Zealand Parliament, contributing significantly to fields like agriculture and trade.
-His efforts are largely concentrated on policies designed to boost the national economy while meeting environmental sustainability standards.
+Todd McClay is a prominent member of the New Zealand Parliament.
+His efforts are primarily concentrated on developing policies related to agriculture and trade to boost the national economy and uphold environmental sustainability standards.

 Significant Events in the Dairy Industry